We just sent you the syllabus, thanks for signing up!

 Build a portfolio of apps

-By the time you graduate from Remote Immersive, you will have four projects in your software engineering portfolio — including three web applications and a Tech Talk.
+By the time you graduate from Flex Immersive, you will have four projects in your software engineering portfolio — including three web applications and a Tech Talk.
 All of your code will be on Github, which will be impressive to future employers.
 If you want some inspiration, check out some recent student projects below.

 Some things are better shared

-Employers love to see engineers who have ample experience pair programming — which you will get as you work through the program.
+Employers love to see engineers who have ample pair programming experience — which you will get as you work through the program.

 You will also form meaningful new friendships with your programming partners, which will last a lifetime — and that will create networking opportunities for you in the years ahead.

 One of the reasons for our top rank in the country is our inspiring team of instructors, including:

 At Fullstack Academy, we are focused on making you more than a great coder.
 We want to make you a great builder.
 We have started and sold companies, built technology teams and scaled up tech businesses.
 Building software is about more than code.
 Our CTO Program is a lecture series that goes beyond programming, and gets you ready to become a leader in the exciting and in-demand software development industry.
 The lectures cover topics like:

 How to make apps that are highly scalable

 Learn how to scale your apps in the cloud using powerful tools like Amazon Web Services and Heroku.